ToolJet/ToolJet/docs/docs/setup/kubernetes.md

 # Deploying ToolJet on Kubernetes

 :::info
-You should setup a PostgreSQL database manually to be used by ToolJet.
+You should setup a PostgreSQL database and Redis manually to be used by ToolJet.
 :::

 Follow the steps below to deploy ToolJet on a Kubernetes cluster.